vfarcic/cncf-demo/manuscript/mtls/linkerd.md

 kubectl --namespace production get pods

-# LinkerD side-car is now added to the Pods
+# Linkerd side-car is now added to the Pods
 ```

 ## Authorization (mTLS)